RETALIATION

 Jesus essentially tells us to keep our poise and peace, maintaining dignity and stature.
 In response to Roman demands, Jesus is making a statement concerning character.
 The stature you maintain becomes part of the active relationship with God, unbroken.
 Now we begin to see how Jesus so subtly teaches the new state of mind, the new state of thinking, from unenlightened (vindictive, recalcitrant) into the enlightened condition.
 Many failures in life can be attributed to a lack of two qualities: faithfulness and steadfastness.
 Jesus teaches us to diffuse the situation, let the spirit go before us, and establish a more graceful performance.

-John the Baptizer also taught in the same manner, Luke 3.14: “And the soldiers likewise demanded of him, saying, ‘And what should we do?’
+John the Baptist also taught in the same manner, Luke 3.14: “And the soldiers likewise demanded of him, saying, ‘And what should we do?’
 And he said unto them, ‘Do violence to no man, neither accuse anyone falsely; and be content with your wages.”

 *War Scroll is indicative, DSS.